-From the volunteers who make up the sub-committee, a chairman should be selected.
+From the volunteers who make up the sub-committee, a chair person should be selected.
 Usually, the most experienced volunteer is selected.
-One of his duties will be to set up a date and location for the first meeting.
-Due to travel of committee members, the night before the next month's regular meeting is usually chosen.
+One of their duties will be to set up a date and location for the first meeting.
 The SMA office can help if a meeting room needs to be booked or if special equipment is needed.